Quintrell-11/configure-ad/README.md

 </p>
 <p>
-  For the sake of the lab I created 2 virtual machines.
-1 to act as a computer and the other; the server it will connect to.
-When creating VM's the components of the machines will often be created automatically, but to make it so there is seamless interaction between the a (VM's) I created a (Resource Group) and (Virtual Network) that both Virtual machines will share.
+  I created 2 virtual machines.
+1 the computer annd the other the server.
+For connection purposes I created a (Resource Group) and (Virtual Network) that both Virtual machines will share.
   My last step in this process was making one of my (VM's) a server and I did that by changing its private ip address from (Dynamic) to (Static) form within the network interface.
-Now I have 2 uniqe (VM's) to run simulations.
-(Client1 and DC-1)
+There are now 2 distinct virtual machines for the sake of the simulation.

 </p>
 <br />